gpappsoft/privacyidea-helm/README.md

 This will deploy the following components:
 - PrivacyIDEA application
 - MariaDB database
-- Redis cache
+- Radius with privacyIDEA plugin (optional - disabled by default)
-- Radius with privacyIDEA plugin (optional - default is disabled)
+- Redis cache (optional - disabled by default)

 #### **3. Verify the Deployment**
 Check if the pods are running: